pranavv00/Striver-A2Z-DSA-Course/README.md

 # Contribution
 Contributions to this repository are highly appreciated.
 If you have additional learning resources, improvements, or new problems to add, please feel free to contribute by opening a pull request.

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+# Feedbacks
+For any questions or suggestions regarding this repository, feel free to contact us.
+We appreciate your feedback!

+Start your journey to mastering Data Structures and Algorithms today!
+Happy coding!